-Marital status is found to indicate differences in life satisfactions.
+Marital status was found to show differences in life satisfactions.
 Married women were reported to have higher life satisfaction than women who are single, divorced or widowed.
-This is supported by Joshua et al. (2011) who have found that being single gives bad influences towards life satisfactions.
-The study revealed that being alone without partners would further increase the level of stress among the respondents.
-Studies conducted on separations or divorced and life satisfactions in countries like the United States, United Kingdom, Switzerland and Russia also showed negative impact and were significant as well.
+This is supported by Joshua et al. (2011) who have found that being single signifies bad impression about life satisfactions.
+The study revealed that being alone without partners would further increase the level of stress among respondents.
+Studies conducted on separated or divorced adults also showed negative impact and were significant as well.

-Nonetheless, other studies had shown that there were no differences in life satisfaction between women of different marital status.
+Nonetheless, other studies had shown that there were no significant differences in life satisfaction between women of different marital statuses.
 For example, Jan and Masood (2008) reported that there was no significant difference in the life satisfactions score between married, single and divorced women.
 This is because they have different life satisfactions' factors.
 For married women, the most important factors for life satisfactions are marriage and work satisfactions.
 This is different for single women who gave more attention on education and social activities in evaluating life satisfactions (Kousha and Moheen, 2004).
 They also have good social support and good relationship with their family members.
 Their life satisfactions are influenced by income and education (Newtson and Keith, 2001).